Impact & Accountability

 Across our teams, supporting the existing and growing leadership of global majority communities is a key priority, clearly defined in our Strategic Plan.
 Programs that have offered training or professional development include the Viviane Barnett Fellowship for Food System Leaders, Indigenous Forestry Mentorship Program, Farm to Early Care and Education, Southeast Alaska mariculture training, and the Green Workforce Academy.
 Please check out our current Open Opportunities to get involved.

 The Green Workforce Academy is a paid opportunity for Black, Native, and people of color in Portland who want to learn more about jobs in the green economy.
-This collaborative-led program is produced in partnership with the Blueprint Foundation, Wisdom of the Elders, Native American Youth and Family Center, and Self Enhancement, Inc. To-date the Green Workforce Academy has graduated a total of 78 participants.
+This collaborative-led program is produced in partnership with the Blueprint Foundation, Wisdom of the Elders, Native American Youth and Family Center, and Self Enhancement, Inc. Since the program started in 2018, the Green Workforce Academy has graduated more than 80 participants.

 “Teresa (Gaddy’s) organizing to make the space for the Green Workforce Academy has changed my life.
 GWA was one of the first professional spaces that I felt like I could be my full self—a BIPOC man.”